yelicoder/rxjs-getting-started/README.md

 29. observableWithPromise
 30. observableWithPromiseDirectLoad: fetch is not lazy loading. movies.json is loaded when loading the screen without being subscribed
 31. observableWithPromiseLazyLoad: using Observable.defer, the fetch is not immediately called.
 Switch betweeen the loadWithFetch with or without subscribe to see the difference
+32. unCaughError: observer subscribe not passing the argument for observable's error. error is an unhandled excdeption.
+Uncaught error will show on console
+33. errorHandling: subscribe has error handlingcd
+34. throwError: error handling in subscribe displayed error in console.
+Throw error will cause unCaughtError and "Unreachable code detected".
+Throw error simulates the errors that was not expected
+35.